jamesli0512/udacity-dand-project-4/README.md

 Project Details
 Tasks in this project are as follows:

-Data wrangling, which consists of:
+<li>Data wrangling, which consists of:

 Gathering data (downloadable file)